architvasan/HPC_SurrogateScreens/README.md

-# HPC_SurrogateScreens
+# High performance binding affinity prediction with a Transformer-based surrogate model

+To install Training and Inference for SST, please run the following:

+`conda env create -f environment.yml`

+Instructions for installing docking are listed in the `DataPrep` directory

 ## Generate input docking data.
-Scripts and instructions for installing and running are listed in the `DataPrep` directory.
+Scripts and instructions for running are listed in the `DataPrep` directory.

 Packages you will need: